jiahuaxiao/UA-Plugin/README.md

 # UA-Plugin
-Uncertainty-Aware Plugin for Hyperspectral Image Denoising The code will come soon.
+Uncertainty-Aware Plugin for Hyperspectral Image Denoising。
+The code will come soon.